Skip to contents

 1. It was in the 20th century.

-Clicking on the Knit-button will produce the following in the viewer pane:
+Clicking on the Knit-button will produce:

 Note that in this example, a feedback section was also provided.
 The feedback is optional, but usually it is a good idea to give some explanation for students.
-In gap exercises the feedback refers to the whole task, not to a specific gap.
+In gap tasks the feedback refers to the whole task, not to a specific gap.
 Group your feedback into appropriate sections, which can be opened/closed for better user experience (use <details> and <summary> html tags).

 More control

-If you want to have more fine-grained control, consider the RMD template rqti: gap (complex), which uses more yaml attributes and more complex calls of the helper functions.
+If you want to have more fine-grained control, consider the RMD template gap (complex), which uses more yaml attributes and more complex calls of the helper functions.

 ---